frasera00/PyISV/README.md

 ### PyISV repo

-The repository contain the libraries to train a autoencoder-like neural network, used and described in the work https://doi.org/10.48550/arXiv.2407.17924
+The repository contain the libraries to train a autoencoder-like neural network, used and described in the work https://doi.org/10.48550/arXiv.2407.17924 and https://doi.org/10.1021/acsnano.3c05653

 # Folders
 - PyISV contains the file with the classes and the functions used: